jennifertran/JavaScript30/README.md

 # JavaScript30

-A 30 Day Vanilla JS Challenge at [https://JavaScript30.com](https://JavaScript30.com)
+A 30 Day Vanilla JS Challenge at <a href="https://JavaScript30.com" target="_blank">https://JavaScript30.com</a>

-To see the work live, go to [https://jennifertran.github.io/JavaScript30](https://jennifertran.github.io/JavaScript30)
+To see the work live, go to <a href="https://jennifertran.github.io/JavaScript30" target="_blank">https://jennifertran.github.io/JavaScript30</a>